 Computation tree regular logic for genetic regulatory networks

 Model checking has proven to be a useful analysis technique not only for concurrent systems, but also for the genetic regulatory networks (GRNs) that govern the functioning of living cells.
-The applications of model checking in systems biology have revealed that temporal logics should be able to capture both branching-time and fairness properties (needed for specifying multistability and oscillation properties, respectively).
-At the same time, they should have a user-friendly syntax easy to employ by non-experts.
-In this report, we deﬁne Computation Tree Regular Logic (CTRL), an extension of CTL with regular expressions and fairness operators that attempts to match these criteria.
-CTRL subsumes both CTL and LTL, and has a reduced set of temporal operators indexed by regular expressions, inspired from the modalities of Propositional Dynamic Logic (PDL).
-We also develop a translation of CTRL into Hennessy-Milner Logic with Recursion (HMLR), an equational variant of the modal µ-calculus.
-This has allowed us to obtain an on-the-ﬂy model checker with diagnostic for CTRL by directly reusing the veriﬁcation technology available in the CADP toolbox.
+The applications of model checking in systems biology have revealed that temporal logics should be able to capture both branching-time and fairness properties.
+At the same time, they should have a user- friendly syntax easy to employ by non-experts.
+In this paper, we deﬁne CTRL (Computation Tree Regular Logic), an extension of CTL with regular expressions and fairness operators that attempts to match these criteria.
+CTRL subsumes both CTL and LTL, and has a reduced set of temporal operators indexed by regular expressions, inspired from the modalities of PDL (Propositional Dynamic Logic).
+We also develop a translation of CTRL into HMLR (Hennessy-Milner Logic with Recursion), an equational variant of the modal μ-calculus.
+This has allowed us to obtain an on-the-ﬂy model checker with diagnostic for CTRL by directly reusing the veriﬁcation technology avail- able in the CADP toolbox.
 We illustrate the application of the CTRL model checker by analyzing the GRN controlling the carbon starvation response of Escherichia coli.